-- More than 13,000 square miles and a population of more than one million Oregonians. - Five of Oregon's 10-largest population centers. - 3,718 miles of state highway, with 868 bridges and four tunnels. - 6,701,520,000 annual vehicle miles traveled region-wide. - 18,360,000 daily vehicle miles traveled regionwide. - Four maintenance districts. - 860 miles of railroad. - Seven deep-water ports.
+- More than 13,000 square miles and a population of more than one million Oregonians. - Five of Oregon's 10 largest population centers. - 3,718 miles of state highway, with 868 bridges and four tunnels. - 6,701,520,000 annual vehicle miles traveled region-wide. - 18,360,000 daily vehicle miles traveled regionwide. - Four maintenance districts. - 860 miles of railroad. - Seven deep-water ports.

-- 99 local government partners (cities, counties, MPO's, COG's and PACT's; more than any other region). - Three Area Commissions on Transportation (ACT's). - Six formally established Safety Corridors. - Approximately 20 city, 2 county official and many unofficial Local Traffic Safety Committees with several other similarly related committees. - Six SAFE KIDS Chapters. - Approximately 60 School Districts.
+- 99 local government partners (cities, counties, MPO's, COG's and PACT's; more than any other region). - Three Area Commissions on Transportation (ACT's). - Six formally established safety corridors. - Approximately 20 city, two county official and many unofficial local traffic safety committees with several other similarly related committees. - · Six SAFE KIDS Chapters. - · Approximately 60 school districts.

-- Lack of full awareness and incorporation of Transportation Safety Division programs and topic areas into ODOT Region 2 and its communities. - Need for identification of changing local traffic safety committees, safe communities or similarly functioning transportation safety advocacy groups. - In 2008, speed accounted for 44% of the fatalities in the Region. - In 2008, alcohol accounted for 32% of the fatalities in the Region.
+- Lack of full awareness and incorporation of Transportation Safety Division programs, such as work zone safety, safety corridors, occupant protection, drivers education, safe routes to school, speed, DUII, and motorcycle safety,into ODOT Region 2 and its communities. - Need for identification of changing local traffic safety committees, safe communities or similarly functioning transportation safety advocacy groups. - In 2009, speed accounted for 40 percent of the fatalities in Region 2. - In 2009, alcohol accounted for 35 percent of the fatalities in Region 2.